Gyrotank/CpnTransformer/README.md

 2019-11-13 13:34:54 INFO  CpnToUnit:54 - Output CPN created successfully

+===

 # CpnToBdd (UNFINISHED)

 CpnToBdd utility transforms specifically structured colored Petri nets into a set of BDD scenarios written in Given-When-Then terms.

+In order to run the program, provide two files as arguments: the first containing original colored Petri net in .cpn format used by CPN Tools (http://cpntools.org/), and the second to hold the generated BDD scenarios (it will be created if it doesn't exist):

+\> java CpnToBdd file1 file2

-In order to run the program, provide a single argument (name of the source file):
+Alternatively, you can provide a single argument (name of the source file):

 \> java CpnToBdd sourceFile.cpn

-The output file will be created named sourceFile_CpnToBdd.story.
+Then the output file will be created named sourceFile_CpnToBdd.story.